This post may contain affiliate links. Click for complete disclosures.

 Gluten-free oats are widely available, and they are among the least expensive gluten-free grains to buy.
 Personally, I love using Bob's Red Mill gluten-free oats in recipes.

-Why I love this strawberry baked oatmeal.
+Why I love strawberry baked oatmeal.

-- .It's Easy to Make - These strawberry baked oats come together super fast with easy ingredients that you probably already have one hand.
+- It's Easy to make - These strawberry baked oats come together super fast with easy ingredients that you probably already have one hand.

 - It's convenient, and it can be made ahead of time - I love easy meal prep breakfast ideas for busy days.
 You can bake these gluten-free oats in individual ramekins to make baked oatmeal for one.
 Don't want extra dishes?
 Cut the baked oats into squares and individually wrap them for the perfect gluten-free on-the-go breakfast.

-- Can be served warm or cold - This gluten-free baked oatmeal reheats well but is still delicious eaten chilled, so there is no excuse not to eat breakfast.
+- Can be served warm or cold - This gluten-free baked oatmeal reheats well but is still delicious and eaten chilled, so there is no excuse not to eat breakfast.

 - Make extras - You can easily double this baked oatmeal and make it for a crowd.

-- Gluten-free Rolled Oats or Gluten-free Old Fashion Oats - You don't want to use quick oats or steel-cut oats to make these as the textures won't be the same.
+- Gluten-free Rolled Oats or Gluten-free Old Fashion Oats - You don't want to use quick oats or steel-cut oats to make these, as the textures won't be the same.

-- Milk - Feel free to use your favorite milk, you can even use dairy-free milk like coconut milk to make this a dairy-free baked oats recipe.
+- Milk - Feel free to use your favorite milk; you can even use dairy-free milk like coconut milk to make this a dairy-free baked oats recipe.

 - Eggs - Eggs act to help add protein to baked oats but also help with texture.
 If you want to make baked oats with no egg, you can easily use flax eggs instead of eggs.